Health Library

 • Don't focus attention only on the person who is in treatment.
 Spend time with other members of your family and your friends.

-• Remind yourself that this is a long-lasting disorder.
-It will take time for changes to happen.
+• Remind yourself that this can be a long-lasting disorder.
+It may take time for changes to happen.

 Family therapy and counseling

 Many people struggle with handling their feelings and interactions with someone who has an eating disorder.
-Counseling, such as family therapy, can help you learn ways to encourage healthy eating behaviors in children and teens who have eating disorders.
+Counseling can help you learn ways to encourage healthy eating behaviors in family members or other people you are close to who have eating disorders.

-Counseling can be a big help to everyone in your family.
+Counseling can be a big help to anyone who is supporting a person with an eating disorder.
 This can mean seeing a counselor alone, as a couple, or as a family.
-Each family member may need reassurance or counseling at different times during the course of the illness.
+Each person may need reassurance or counseling at different times during the course of the eating disorder.

-• Use a professional counselor to help you work through your concerns and reduce the eating disorder's impact on you and your family.
+• Use a counselor to help you work through your concerns and reduce the eating disorder's impact on you, the person with the eating disorder, and others close to the person.

 Credits